1. Get Vaccinated

 When Michigan Tech's Health and Safety Level is set above Level One, everyone on campus will be self-monitoring daily for symptoms of COVID-19.

 We want you to get started early.
 At least 14 days before your scheduled arrival in Houghton, limit your contact with others and begin monitoring yourself every day for symptoms by filling out the COVID-19 Daily Symptom Tracking Form.
-When you're on campus, you'll be required to submit the form daily.
-Completing the form each morning turns on your Canvas access, regardless of your answers.
+When our campus is at Level Two or higher, you'll be required to submit the form daily—and completing the form each morning will turn on your Canvas access, regardless of your answers.

-As much as we love seeing your face, you must cover your nose and mouth indoors or in enclosed public spaces anywhere on campus.
-The same goes for outside when participating in an activity where you can't maintain six feet of physical distance.
+As much as we love seeing your face, when Michigan Tech's Health and Safety Level requires it, you must cover your nose and mouth indoors or in enclosed public spaces anywhere on campus.
+The same goes for outside any time you can't maintain six feet of physical distance.

 You must compute.
-Beginning with the fall 2020 semester, all Michigan Tech students are required to have a computing device.
+All Michigan Tech students are required to have a computing device.
 This helps to ensure your success in mixed-modality classes where some of the instruction is in person and some is online.
 It will also keep you on track if classes need to be moved online entirely.